oslabs-beta/Serene/server/READMEDEV.md

     - Navigate back to the IAM service in AWS and click on "Users" in the sidebar.
     - Create a new IAM user
       - Name your user 'SereneUserParent'
-    - Attach SerenePolicy you created to SereneUserParent
+      - Check the 'Provide user access to the AWS Management Console' box
+      - Select 'I want to create an IAM user'
+      - Select 'custom password' and create a password for your IAM user that you will remember
+      - For added security, select 'Users must create a new password at next sign-in'
+    - Hit 'Next' to go to the next page
+    - Under 'Permission options', select 'Attach policies directly'
+      - Search for the policy you made in the previous step, select it, and go to the next page
+    - At this point, you should be on the 'Review and Create' page
+      - Your 'User details' should look familiar
+      - Your 'Permissions Summary' should consist of the custom policy you attached, and 'IAMUserChangePassword'
+    - Create your user and download the .csv in case you forget your credentials

   c.
 Generate Access Key:
     - Navigate back to the IAM service in AWS and click on "Users" in the sidebar.
     - Click into SereneUserParent
     - Generate an access key for the user by clicking 'Create access key' on the top right hand side of Summary section.
 Select 'Application running outside AWS'.Provide a tag value of SereneAccessKey. click on 'Create access key' to finalize.
 This key will be used for programmatic access.
       - **WARNING: Save the secret access key provided upon creation, as you will not be able to access this again**
+      - **You can download the .csv for these access keys as well**

   d.
 Storing Keys and User Information:
     - Store the access key and secret access key in a .env file for application use.
     - The secret key and secret access key are being directly accessed by only the STSController

   e.
 Update SereneTemplate with User ARN:
-    - Add the ARN of the new user to the CloudFormation template named "SereneTemplate."
+    - Add the ARN of the SereneUserParent to the CloudFormation template named "SereneTemplate."
       - This template can be found under SereneTemplate in the root directory of Serene
       - Change the value of AWS to newly created SereneUserParent ARN
       - We won't be using this yet.
 We will need to upload this json onto our S3 bucket in the following steps.